mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 `apic client-creds:set <path-to-your-downloads>/credentials.json`

-Use the below command to determine the identity provider. 'mgmt_endpoint_url' for you environment will be provided by the instructor.
+Use the below command to determine the identity provider. 'mgmt_endpoint_url' for your environment will be provided by the instructor.

 `apic identity-providers:list --scope provider --server <mgmt_endpoint_url> --fields title,realm`